EgonOlsen71/Pytris/README.md

 A simple Tetris-like game for Python.
 Requires pygame and a Python interpreter version 3.10 or higher.
 This implementation hasn't really been optimized, but for such a simple game, it should be fast enough.

+It has been written as an exercise while looking into Python.

 Run Pytris.py to start it